viniciusd/sli-monitor/README.md

 * Add better layout to the web interface
 * Change the YAML schema in a way the url will be a dictionary instead of a list, where the url will be the key
 * Use web socket to get real time stats
+* Implement the daemon behavior to the slo worker